naagaraa/metode-skripsi/README.md

 ## WARNING !
-i don't care about hater, hahaha you like stupid people. only can send negative commnet, without understand about what video i make it hahahha. if you not agree please leave don't watch ahahaha. if you have solution please send positif commnet and help other people !
+i don't care about hater, hahaha you like stupid people. only can send negative commnet, without understand about what i make it hahahha. if you not agree please leave don't read ahahaha. if you have solution please send positif comment and help other people !

 ## INFO
 semakin meninggi semakin merunduk, jangan sombong, bantu orang lain, janga mau dimanfaatkan demi kepentingan yang merugikan diri sendiri. *note* : jika saya mood